-- Step 3: The College's Planning and Effectiveness Council drafts strategic goals and strategic actions (the draft strategic plan). - Step 4: The Office of Strategic Planning, Effectiveness, and Special Projects and the Office of Institutional Research circulates the Strategic plan draft to college groups for review and reaction. - Step 5: The College's Planning and Effectiveness Council assesses input for inclusion and integrates TBR-THEC-State strategic plans, priorities, and initiatives into the College's plan. - Step 6: The College's Planning and Effectiveness Council finalizes the draft strategic plan for submission to the cabinet and president for final review, action, and/or approval. - Step 7: The Office of Strategic Planning, Effectiveness, and Special Projects forwards the approved strategic plan to units/departments to for execution and identification of annual actions as per the Annual Strategic Planning and Review Process (outlined below).
+- Step 3: The College's Planning and Effectiveness Council drafts strategic goals and strategic actions (the draft strategic plan). - Step 4: The Office of Strategic Planning, Effectiveness, and Special Projects and the Office of Institutional Research circulates the Strategic plan draft to college groups for review and reaction. - Step 5: The College's Planning and Effectiveness Council assesses input for inclusion and integrates TBR-THEC-State strategic plans, priorities, and initiatives into the College's plan. - Step 6: The College's Planning and Effectiveness Council finalizes the draft strategic plan for submission to the cabinet and president for final review, action, and/or approval. - Step 7: The President submits the plan to the Chancellor for review and approval by the Tennessee Board of Regents. - Step 7: The Office of Strategic Planning, Effectiveness, and Special Projects forwards the approved strategic plan to units/departments for execution and identification of annual actions as per the Annual Strategic Planning and Review Process (outlined below).